Harwich Lighthouse (painting)

 It was exhibited at the Royal Academy's Summer Exhibition in 1820 along with Stratford Mill where it was well received.
 Constable produced three almost identical versions of the painting.
-The copy in the collection of Tate Britain having initially been given by the artist's daughter Isabel to the National Gallery in 1888.
+The copy in the collection of Tate Britain having initially been given by the artist's daughter Isabel to the National Gallery in 1888 as part of the Constable Bequest.
 Another version is in the Yale Center for British Art.